pheanex/ReviewGoodPractices/README.md

 ## Make the code better, not perfect

 Although you might want to explore every opportunity to improve the code, the author’s patience is finite.
 They might grow frustrated if you withhold approval for too long, because you keep thinking of new ways for them to improve the code.

-## Don’t overwhelm

-Authors may feel overwhelmed if you provide too much feedback at once.
+Also don’t too much feedback, as authors may feel overwhelmed if you provide too much feedback at once.
 Limit your feedback to necessary things and focus on the most important things.

 ## Respect the scope